-The Ultimate Carmel-by-the-Sea Weekend Getaway Guide
+The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 Quick note: this page contains affiliate links, which means I may earn a small commission if you click on the URL and make a purchase (at no cost to you!).
 As an affiliate, I only recommend services and products from trusted partners I have thoroughly vetted and can genuinely recommend.
 Thank you!